As court debates student loans, borrowers see disconnect - NewsBreak

 As court debates student loans, borrowers see disconnect

-Niara Thompson couldn’t shake her frustration as the Supreme Court debated President Joe Biden ’s student debt cancellation.
+WASHINGTON (AP) — Niara Thompson couldn’t shake her frustration as the Supreme Court debated President Joe Biden’s student debt cancellation.
 As she listened from the audience Tuesday, it all felt academic.
 There was a long discussion on the nuances of certain words.
 Justices asked lawyers to explore hypothetical scenarios.

 For Thompson, none of it is hypothetical.
 A student at the University of Georgia, she grew up watching her parents struggle with student loans and will graduate with about $50,000 of her own student debt.